+Order of 14 April 1992

-Today, 14 April 1992, the International Court of Justice made an Order in the case concerning Questions of Interpretation and Application of the 1971 Montreal Convention arising from the Aerial Incident at Lockerbie (Libyan Arab Jamahiriya v.
-United States of America), by which it found, by 11 votes to 5, that the circumstances of the case are not such as to require the exercise of its power under Article 41 of the Statute to indicate provisional measures.
+In an Order issued in the case concerning Questions of Interpretation and Application of the 1971 Montreal Convention arising from the Aerial Incident at Lockerbie (Libyan Arab Jamahiriya ν .
+United States of America), the Court found, by 11 votes to 5, that the circumstances of the case were not such as to require the exercise of its power under Article 41 of the Statute to indicate provisional measures.